Exploring California History in Sonoma

 The historic Sonoma Barracks are available to tour

-This 1836 adobe building on the west side of the plaza once housed Captain Salvador Vallejo, brother of General Mariano G. Vallejo.
-Built as one of the most important mansions in the area, it was the center of social and political life north of San Francisco Bay, as visitors streamed in to see various city leaders of the Bear Flag revolt.
+This 1836 adobe building once housed Captain Salvador Vallejo, brother of General Mariano G. Vallejo.
+As one of the most important mansions in the area, it was the center of social and political life north of San Francisco Bay, where important visitors came to see various leaders of the Bear Flag revolt.

-From 1858 to 1864 it was home to Cumberland College, a Presbyterian co-educational boarding school.
-Eventually it became a retail store, then a city council chamber, and finally a girls’ school.
-The main wing of the house was destroyed by fire on Feb.
-12, 1867, leaving only the low two-story servants’ wing on Spain Street, which still stands today.
-That wing now houses several small retail businesses.
+Over the years, this building served as a boarding school, retail store, and a city council chamber.
+The main wing of the house was destroyed by fire in 1867, leaving only the two-story servants’ wing, which still stands today and houses several thriving retail businesses.

 You Might Also Like